OutSystems/docs-odc/src/eap/forge/submit.md

 1. From the top right, click the **Submit to Forge** button.
 A list of assets developed in your organization displays.
 1. From this list of assets, select the asset with the new version that you want to submit.
+1. Select the asset version.
+1. Click **Continue**.
+The wizard proceeds to **Analyze requirements & dependencies**.
+   1. If the asset consumes dependencies that aren't yet submitted to Forge, the wizard indicates the missing assets.
+For each dependency, Forge validates that the prerequisites are met so the asset can be submitted.
+   1. If all the dependencies are already in Forge, or the asset doesn't consume any, you can continue.
    1. If the asset consumes dependencies that aren't yet submitted to Forge, a pop-up displays indicating the missing assets.
 For each dependency, Forge validates that the prerequisites are met so the asset can be submitted.
-   1. If all the dependencies are already in Forge, or the asset doesn't consume any, you can continue to the wizard.
 1. In the wizard, enter a detailed description of your asset.
 Your description should describe the asset's features and any problem(s) it solves.
 1. If the asset is a library, select the library type that the filters will use on the **All assets** page.
 1. Review the images that best illustrate the asset's features, main use cases, and behavior.